zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v2-guide.md

 Once you have added the amount that you want to deposit, you can then click on the “Transfer” button.

-After you click on the “Transfer” button, you need to click on the “continue” button on “Important (Deposit Disclaimer)” popup.
+After you click on the “Transfer” button, you need to click on the “continue” button on the “Important (Deposit Disclaimer)” popup.

 <img src={useBaseUrl("img/wallet/Wallet-5.png")} width="50%" height="50%"/>

-Once you click “Continue”, you will see a “Transfer Overview” popup with the information of Estimation of total gas required for the transaction:
+You will see a “Transfer Overview” popup with an estimate of the total gas required for the transaction:

 <img src={useBaseUrl("img/wallet/Wallet-6.png")} width="50%" height="50%" />

-Click on the “Continue” button from the “Transfer Overview” popup and you will see a popup opening, similar to the previous one where you can review your transaction details.
+After that, you can review your transaction details:

 <img src={useBaseUrl("img/wallet/Wallet-7.png")} width="50%" height="50%" />

-Click on the “Continue” button from “Confirm Transfer” popup.

-After you click on the “Continue” button, you need to confirm all your transactions in your MetaMask to make the transaction successful.

 Once you confirm the transaction, you will see a “Transfer in Progress” popup which will show you the Deposit status.
 It will take ~22-30 minutes for the tokens to show up on Polygon.